RobertQuayle/DerivcoAssessment/README.md

   <li>Refactored logic in Decode() in order to eliminate whitespace so when comparing values they would pass tests</li>
 </ul>

-- 💬 Let's talk tech, **I'm always on the look out for new exciting opportunities, get in touch!**

 - 📫 Email: **me@cameronquayle.com**

 <h3 align="left">Connect with me:</h3>